MARKET EYE WEEKAHEAD - RBI review, earnings key for shares

-The RBI policy review on Tuesday will be key in determining the direction for shares.
+The RBI policy review on Tuesday will be key in determining the direction for Indian shares.

 A cut in the repo rate has the potential to spark gains in shares, which have consolidated this month with the BSE index .BSESN down 0.7 percent in October, after the government's fiscal and economic reforms sparked a rally in September.